-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
+For more information, please see Chapter 9.

-Section 3.2 How can you find out if a specific drug is on the Drug List?
+Section 3.2 How can you find out if a specific drug is on the "Drug List"?

-You have 2 ways to find out:
+You have 3 ways to find out:

-- 1. Visit the plan's website (wellsense.org/medicare).
-The Drug List on the website is always the most current. - 2.
-Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+- Check the most recent "Drug List" we provided electronically.
+(Please note: The "Drug List" we provide includes the most commonly used drugs.
+However, we may cover additional drugs that are not included in the provided "Drug List".
+If one of your drugs is not listed in the "Drug List," you should visit our website or contact Member Services to find out if we cover it.) - 2.
+Visit the plan's website (wellsense.org/medicare).
+The "Drug List" on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list.